getify/You-Dont-Know-JS/this & object prototypes/ch6.md

 If you don't use a "constructor" to make your objects, as we've discouraged with OLOO-style code here in this chapter, then you'll get objects that Chrome does *not* track an internal "constructor name" for, and such objects will correctly only be outputted as "Object {}", meaning "object generated from Object() construction".

 **Don't think** this represents a drawback of OLOO-style coding.
-When you code with OLOO and behavior delegation as your design pattern, *who* "constructed" (that is, *which function* was called with `new`?) some object is an irrelevant point.
+When you code with OLOO and behavior delegation as your design pattern, *who* "constructed" (that is, *which function* was called with `new`?) some object is an irrelevant detail.
 Chrome's specific internal "constructor name" tracking is really only useful if you're fully embracing "class-style" coding, but is moot if you're instead embracing OLOO delegation.

 ### Mental Models Compared